zaiisao/Documentation/en/Interactive Broadcast/publish_android_live.md

 ```

 ## Next Steps
-You are now in a live broadcast.
+You are in a live broadcast.
 When the session ends, use the Agora SDK to exit the current channel:

 - [Leave the Channel](../../en/Interactive%20Broadcast/leave_android.md)